Y4kCh3ck/paagh_vest/README.md

-STM32 Nucleo L053R8 software in STM32CubeIDE for vest project
+STM32L071KBTx processor software in STM32CubeMX for vest project

 How to build project on windows: